JingjingProjects/Jitterbit-Integration/README.md

 # Jitterbit-Integration
-Jitterbit is a connector used to integrate SFDC and NetSuite
+A connector used to integrate SFDC and NetSuite